tmoshaiov/tom-tomazio-tomachello.github.io/log/future-notes-ideas.md

 Ehrhart polynomial

+Garden of Eden

-100 people boarding airplane problem
+100 people boarding airplane problem (probability last person sits in his seat)

 if A < B are convex polygons then per(A) < per(B)